Heather Williams Dutcher

-Getting to Know Heather
+Get to know Heather

 Heather spent the first half of her career as a Certified Public Accountant (CPA) after graduating from the University of Arizona.
 When she wasn’t working with numbers, she spent her time speaking into the lives of adults, teenagers, and tweens.
 At first, choosing to retire from three decades as a CPA in order to pursue a career as a counselor seemed a daunting prospect.
 However, it was through her son, Cade, and the song Real Right Now by Ryan Caraveo that gave her the courage to leap into obtaining a Masters in Counseling from Amberton University.
 The lyrics, “I’d rather take a whole no, than a half yes, take failed leaps over half steps,” resonated deep within her.
-Falling on her face was certainly a possibility and in fact, it’s an eventuality when one’s feet continually leave the ground but leaping is how Heather chooses to embrace life.
+Failed leaps were certainly a possibility and in fact, it’s an eventuality when one’s feet continually leave the ground but leaping is how Heather chooses to embrace life.

 As a mother of six (6) of a blended family; two biological children, three step-children, and one child through an informal adoption, Heather has a passion for strengthening parent-child relationships, facilitating co-parent relationships, and enabling the voice of the young by helping parents see the world through the lens of their child.
-Whether you are blending your family through adoption, foster care, or re-marriage, or your family dynamics are changing due divorce, significant childhood milestones, or behavioral problems, Heather would love to sit with you as you traverse this season life.
+Whether you are blending your family through adoption, foster care, or re-marriage, or your family dynamics are changing due divorce, significant childhood milestones, or behavioral problems, Heather would love to sit with you as you traverse this season of life.

 In her spare time, Heather enjoys spending time with family and friends, traveling, and all things science fiction.